azharprabudi/api-plastik/README.md

 </li>

 <li>
-  <b>If there is one dependency to service, or another just give service name dont give a namespace</b>
+  <b>If there is one dependency to service, or another just give service name dont give a namespace. (but for domain, just give a service name)</b>
   <pre>
     <code>
 (GOOD)